cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/RedTapePollution.md

 ---
 section: Katherine
-displayTitle: Red
+displayTitle: Red Tape Pollution In Her Time
-uriTitle: Red
+uriTitle: red-tape-pollution
 ---

-Red Tape Pollution In Her Time

 So drag me by the wrist,
 Then show me all the blue you bleed,